HmmOrange/Perilous-Space/README.md

 # Perilous-Space
 A minimally working game with a shit ton of bugs

+# How to play
+Up arrow to fly, left/right to move horizontally.
+Collect stars to earn scores while avoiding the bullets.
+Shields will spawn periodically to assist you :D

 # My to-do list
 - More gameplay focused feature
 - New difficulty mode and difficulty adjustments